Zeloksa/Cardputer-ADV-CSI-Radar/README.md

     * **Arrows (⬆️ ⬇️ ⬅️ ➡️):** Click an arrow and stand perfectly still facing that direction for 7 seconds.
     * **Center Button (🔄):** Click the center icon, and **rotate slowly 2 times in place** while the radar beeps.
 5. Repeat this complete 5-step process for all 4 corners of the room (TL, TR, BL, BR).
-6. Once all 20 spatial profiles are trained, the red dot on the Web UI will interpolate and track your physical position in real-time.
+6. Once all 20 spatial profiles are trained, the tracking dot on the Cardputer and Web UI will interpolate and track your physical position in real-time.

 ### 📍 Hybrid SLAM: Room Mapping
 Use the onboard IMU to draw a digital floor plan of your room.
-1. In the Web UI (while in 2D mode), click **START ROOM MAPPING**.
+1. Switch to Mapping Mode via the main menu.
 2. **Posture:** Hold the Cardputer perfectly flat against your chest, screen facing outward.
-3. **The Walk:** Walk at a steady, robotic pace.
+3. **The Walk:** Press `[ENTER]`, then walk at a steady, robotic pace.
 Step firmly on your **HEEL** with each step (the IMU uses the physical shock to count steps).
 4. **Turns:** When you reach a corner, stop, turn exactly 90 degrees on the spot, and continue walking.
 5. You will hear a beep for every successfully registered step.
-Click STOP in the Web UI when you have closed the loop.
+Click STOP in the Web UI (or press `[ENTER]`) when you have closed the loop.
+The Smart Geometry engine will automatically trim crossing lines and close the perimeter.

 > [!WARNING]
 > **Environmental Variables:** Wi-Fi CSI is highly sensitive.
 Moving furniture, opening doors, or even heavy rain outside can alter the baseline.
 Always recalibrate the 1D or 2D profiles if the environment changes.

 > [!TIP]
-> **MAX Mode** significantly increases detection precision and resolution by hitting 200+ PPS.
+> **MAX Mode** significantly increases detection precision and resolution.
 > *Warning: This mode results in faster battery drain and slight device heating due to high CPU and Wi-Fi load.*

 ---

-## 🆕 V1.42 ADV Changelog
+## 🆕 V1.43 Changelog
-* **Improved Charging Logic:** Integrated a 10-second verification timer to eliminate "ghost" charging notifications caused by Wi-Fi power noise.
-* **Manual Wake-up:** Device stays in sleep mode during/after charging until the owner presses **[ENTER]**.
-* **High-Speed Buffer:** Implemented FreeRTOS RingBuffer to prevent packet loss during heavy UI drawing.
+* **Smart SLAM Geometry:** Added a mathematical engine to auto-close polygons (undershoot correction), trim 1px overlapping tails (overshoot correction), and aggregate collinear steps into clean walls with single distance measurements.
+* **Zero-Latency UI:** Re-engineered the State Machine to use front-edge detection (`enter_pressed`).
+Navigation is now instantly responsive with safeguards against phantom double-clicks.
+* **Deep SAFE MODE:** Device now drops to 80MHz, suspends IMU polling, and halts all UI/CSI rendering during charging to ensure a cool, safe power cycle.
+* **Hardware Brightness:** Migrated `[ ]` brightness controls from software redraws to direct Hardware PWM, eliminating SPI screen lag.
+* **Dynamic Max Mode:** UI slot-machine now perfectly syncs and dynamically displays the raw polling rate when `[ H ]` MAX Mode is engaged.
+* **UI/UX Overhaul:** * Rebuilt the `[ i ]` 3-page interactive manual.
+  * Added a stylized 110x110px geometric grid for empty 2D state tracking.
+  * Fixed Painter's Algorithm (Z-Index) overlap issues with text, icons, and dynamic alerts.
+  * Base audio normalized to 30%.
+  * Auto-dimming screen integration upon Web UI initialization.

 ---